JFChoe/my-crypt/README.md

 ### `npm run-script start-api`

+FOR WINDOWS: Runs the Flask API backend endpoint.
+Enables the front end to receive information of exchange prices.

+### `npm run-script start-api-unix`

-Runs the Flask API backend endpoint.
+FOR UNIX: Runs the Flask API backend endpoint.
 Enables the front end to receive information of exchange prices.

 ### `npm test`